ChusSenosiain/Library-PRO/README.md

 ## Description:

 A simple project that shows a collection of 11 PDF books.
 If you select a book you can download and read it.
-The books are harcoded.

 ## External cocoapods libraries: